 Course Coordinator : Assist.
 Prof. BAHAR KÖSEOĞLU

-Course Lecturer(s): Assist.
+Course Lecturer(s): Assoc.
 Prof. UMUT UĞURLU

 Recommended Optional Program Components: None